Man Facing Southeast: Plot

-The staff and patients go about their business at Buenos Aires' José Borda Psychiatric Hospital on a summer day in 1985.
-A staff psychiatrist, Dr. Julio Denis, is surprised to hear that his ward for non-violent delusional cases has one patient too many.
-He finds the extra patient in the chapel playing the organ like a virtuoso.
-Summoning him (Hugo Soto) to his office, Denis listens as he explains that his presence on Earth is a result of his image being projected from light years away.
-He introduces himself as "Rantés" (an exotic-sounding name in Argentina).
-Dr. Denis suggests that Rantés might be a fugitive hoping to hide from the law but lets him stay after seeing how his caring touch helps the other patients.
+In summer of 1985, at the José Borda Psychiatric Hospital in Buenos Aires, staff psychiatrist Dr. Julio Denis is surprised to find an unidentified patient at the ward for non-violent delusional cases playing the chapel organ proficiently.
+Summoning him to his office, the patient introduces himself as Rantés (an exotic-sounding name in Argentina) and claims to be a holographic projection from another planet.
+Dr. Denis speculates that Rantés might be a fugitive hiding from the law but lets him stay after seeing how his caring touch helps the other patients.
 The doctor is amused by his extraterrestrial claims and suspects that the man is a genius using his talents as a charade.

 Denis is a lonely man whose recent divorce left him jaded.
-Rantés is as interested in his troubles as the doctor is in Rantés, "the first patient in a long time" that has interested him.
-Believing that Rantés' claim of being a "projected hologram" is an allusion to Adolfo Bioy Casares' classic novel Morel's Invention, Denis concludes that this genius is well-read.
+Rantés is as interested in his troubles as the doctor is in Rantés, being the first patient in a long time that has interested him.
+Believing that Rantés' claim of being a projection is an allusion to Adolfo Bioy Casares' classic novel Morel's Invention, Denis concludes that Rantés is very literate.
 The doctor includes Rantés in several outings, including a visit to a touring Moscow State Circus performance.

-Having a psychokinetic gift, Rantés explores the city on his own without permission.
+Having psychokinetic abilities, Rantés explores the city on his own without permission.
 He also spends hours standing in one of the asylum's courtyards, motionless, facing southeast.
-He claims to do this to receive "transmissions from his planet" and implies that he is Denis' own hallucination.
+He claims to do this to receive transmissions from his planet and implies that he is Denis' own hallucination.
 The doctor gets Rantés a job in the pathology department of the hospital.
 Because of his kindness, he quickly earns the loyalty of the other patients and Denis' respect.
-The doctor is aware that Rantés has been leaving without permission and has avoided taking his medicine; nevertheless, he takes Rantés' requests seriously, persuading Dr. Prieto, the head of pathology, to hire him as a volunteer assistant.
+The doctor is aware that Rantés has been leaving without permission and has avoided taking his medicine.
+Nevertheless, he takes Rantés' requests seriously, persuading Dr. Prieto, the head of pathology, to hire him as a volunteer assistant.